AdobeDocs/release-notes.en/current.md

 Updates include:

-* New solution URLs: `experience.adobe.com/<application name>.` All products will eventually adopt this URL pattern.
+* New solution URLs: `experience.adobe.com/<application name>`:
+    * All products will eventually adopt this URL pattern.
 Look for new URLs to become effective throughout the month.
-Notes:
+    * Supported browsers incluce [!DNL Microsoft Edge], [!DNL Google Chrome], [!DNL Firefox], [!DNL Safari], and [!DNL Opera] (latest versions).
-    * The domain change may cause cookie issues in Safari.
-Unchecking _Prevent cross-site tracking_ in the Safari Privacy Preferences enables cookies across domains (and all cross-site experiences), and allows Experience Cloud to function on this new domain.
-You can use other browsers without issue because this affects only Safari users.
+    * ([!DNL Safari] only) The domain change may cause cookie issues in [!DNL Safari].
+Unchecking _Prevent cross-site tracking_ in the [!DNL Safari] Privacy Preferences enables cookies across domains (and all cross-site experiences), and allows Experience Cloud to function on this new domain.
 * Easier switching between your organizations or to a different application.
 * Improved product help: [!UICONTROL Experience League] is integrated into the product so that a help search also includes results from community forums and video content.
 This change simplifies access to more content and helps you get the most out of Experience Cloud.
 Additionally, click **[!UICONTROL Help]** > **[!UICONTROL Feedback]** to report issues or share your ideas with Adobe.
 * Improved notifications: The [!UICONTROL Notifications] drop-down menu now has two tabs, one for your own product notifications and one for global product announcements.